 Hole cross method

 The most consistent behavioral change is a hyperemotional response to novel environmental.
 The experiment was carried out as described by Takagi et al 1971.
-The aim of this study is to characterize the emotional behavior of mice using the hole-board test.
+The experiment was carried out to characterize the emotional behavior of mice using the hole-board test.
 The mice are divided into control, standard control and test group.
 The test groups receive ethanol extract of leaves of spilanthes paniculata at the dose of 250 and 500 mg/kg body weight orally whereas control group receive vehicle (1% Tween 80 in water) at 10ml/kg body weight orally and standard group receive diazepam at the dose of 1 mg/kg body weight orally with the help of a feeding needle at the beginning of the experiment.
 A steel partition is fixed in the middle of a cage having a size of 30×20×14 cm.
 A hole of 3cm diameter is made at a height of 7.5cm in the center of the cage.
 The number of passages of a rat through the hole from one chamber to other is counted for a period of 3 min on 0, 30, 60, 90 and 120min after oral administration of test drugs.

 Open field method